Cousin Violet is a sage and stable port in the storm, according to me.

 When we were first introduced to the Dowager Countess in 2010, many of us saw a stuffy, outdated old broad who was too stuck in her ways.

 Not so, we’ve discovered.
 Her Ladyship was perhaps one of the show’s most forward-thinking characters; shse assisted Lady Edith with her unplanned pregnancy, helped Dr. Clarkson soften the blow to Lady Cora regarding the cause of Sybil’s death (even though it was all Robert’s fault for trusting a new doctor), and told Lady Mary to stop being an a–hole and confess her true feelings to Cousin Matthew.

-- How embarrassing that her own son wore black tie instead of white to dinner (his jacket went missing, but still…gross).
+How embarrassing that her own son wore black tie instead of white to dinner!

 The US series finale of Downton Abbey airs March 6th at 9/8 central on PBS.